Infineon/Firmware-loader/README.md

 FW-loader is a cross-platform command line tool you can use to easily switch back and forth between legacy KitProg2 and current KitProg3 on Cypress kits.
 Upgrading FW to KitProg3 extends the kits' capabilities and adds DAPLink support.

-These three archives are available, supporting three OSs:
+Three types of packages are available that are designed to work in the following operating systems:

-- fw-loader-2.1.0.52-linux.zip
+- linux
-- fw-loader-2.1.0.52-macos.zip
+- macos
-- fw-loader-2.1.0.52-windows.zip
+- windows

-Download the repo and unpack the zip archive for your OS.
+Download and unzip the appropriate zip archive for your OS.
 Open a command window in the tool's bin directory, and follow the instructions below.

 On Linux OS, run the udev_rules\install_rules.sh script before the first run of the FW loader.